-When the meatball craving comes, you can't resist it!
-We don't have them often, but they're so worth it.
-We love to serve this gluten-free meatball recipe with gluten-free spaghetti, spaghetti squash or serve them inside a gluten free bun for a yummy meatball sub.
-Juicy meatballs with spaghetti sauce is the ultimate comfort food and this recipe couldn't be easier, so you can have classic Italian comfort any night of the week.
+We love to serve this gluten-free meatball recipe with gluten-free spaghetti or spaghetti squash.
+Juicy meatballs with spaghetti sauce are the ultimate comfort food and this recipe couldn't be easier, so you can have classic Italian comfort any night of the week.

 - They feature classic meatball ingredients, rivaling the taste and flavor of traditional Italian meatballs.